Home destroyed in late night fire

 The cause of the fire has not yet been determined.

-Clark said there was one occupant at home at the time of the fire but that person did make it out safely.
+Clark said there was one occupant home at the time of the fire and the individual did make it out safely.

-The department was at the scene for a little over three hours.
+The department was at the scene for a little more than three hours.

-The Fredericktown Fire Department was assisted by the Madison County Ambulance District and Fredericktown Police Department.
+The Fredericktown Fire Department was assisted by the Madison County Ambulance District and Fredericktown Fire Department.